cmacrae/fallback/README.md

 # fallback

+## About this fork
+I'm maintaining this fork until [coredns/fallback#14](https://github.com/coredns/fallback/pull/14) is merged.

 ## Name

 *fallback* - a plugin that sends queries to an alternate set of upstreams if the plugin